 The application has dedicated resources on your machine.
 The desktop app will not have to compete for resources with other tabs or browser windows.
 The browser launched when training a test from the app exists as a separate instance and will not interact with other browser windows on your machine.

-The desktop app also provides exclusive functionality that is not available in the web app.
+The desktop app also provides exclusive functionality that is not possible in web-based testing tools.
 This includes the full power of mabl’s API testing features, as well as the ability to train and run tests on emulated mobile devices.